Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/05_combining.typ

 - $rho$: abstract environment with variable values

 These two components inform each other.
-This is an instance of *product domain* construction (see formal definition in @ch-advanced-galois).
+This is an instance of *product domain* construction (see formal definition in @ch-domain-combinations).

 === Control Flow Refines Data Values